Alfred Bammesberger

 Alfred Bammesberger (25 September 1938 – 7 January 2025) was a German academic who became Professor Emeritus of English and Comparative Linguistics at the Catholic University of Eichstätt.

 Life and career

 State examination in English and French 1962–1965, Dr. phil.
-(Munich 1965), Habilitation (Freiburg 1970).
+(Ludwig-Maximilians-Universität München in 1965), Habilitation (University of Freiburg in 1970).
 Professor of English and Comparative Linguistics, Catholic University of Eichstätt from 1980, emeritus 2006.
-Declined appointments: Münster (1979), Würzburg (1988), Freiburg (1989).
+Declined appointments: University of Münster (1979), University of Würzburg (1988), University of Freiburg (1989).

 Bammesberger was the author of more than 25 scholarly books and numerous essays on historical linguistics, with a focus on Indo-Germanic studies, Old German studies, English studies, and Baltic studies.
 From 1985 to 2015, Alfred Bammesberger was editor of the journal Historische Sprachforschung/Historical Linguistics and he was still co-editor of the journal Onomasiology Online (2022).
 He was an external member of the Polish Academy of Arts and Sciences in Krakow.

 Bammesberger died on 7 January 2025, at the age of 86.